 When I discovered that my matchbooks fit perfectly into this old unfinished cigar box, I knew it was a DIY matchbox in the making.
 I wanted to step up the fancy in a subtle way, so I could leave the dingy box out in plain site.
-I’m all about pretty and practical—and simple—crafts these days.
+I like showing off doilies in non-traditional ways.
+And I’m all about practical — and simple — crafts these days.
 And this matchbox was definitely simple.

-Ok, I admit covering each individual matchbook with colored paper is a little bit obsessive, but in my defense, I did that part of this project years ago when I must have had more time on my hands.
-The match box itself was a breeze.
-If you don’t want to cut and paste colored paper onto each matchbook—and let’s face it: who does?—you can buy these gloriously pure white matchbooks at Amazon.com.
+Ok, I admit covering each individual matchbook with colored paper is a little bit obsessive, but, in my defense, I did that part of this project years ago when I must have had more time on my hands.
+The matchbox itself was a breeze.
+If you don’t want to cut and paste colored paper onto each matchbook — and let’s face it: who does? — you can buy these gloriously pure white matchbooks on Etsy.

 In case you’re wondering, a friend of mine made that little Dutch couple kissing.
 She gave them to me expecting that I would paint them the traditional blue and white, but I like them plain white.
 (I know: You’re shocked.)
-And, yes, that is my bizarre kitchen counter from the 60s.
+And, yes, that is the bizarre kitchen counter from the 1960s in my rental apartment.
 Boomerangs must have been big then.

 1. Remove the hinges and clasp using a small screwdriver.
 Put all the tiny screws and hardware in a small baggie so you don’t lose them.

-2. Lightly sand the box and remove the dust.
+2. Remove the sticker.
+Lightly sand the box and remove the dust.

 3. Apply a coat of paint to the outside of the box, and let dry.
 Apply a coat of paint to the inside of the box, and let dry.
 Normally I’m a firm believer in using primer, but on bare wood, this Benjamin Moore Aura paint seems to do just as well without primer—and it saves time.